Advent Wreaths and an Advent in Germany

 First one, then two, then three, then four,

 Then the Christ Child stands in front of the door

-The candle will be allowed to burn for an hour, or during the evening meal, and large candles for a short time each evening for the following week, to be lit together with a new one the next Sunday until all four are burning.
-The tradition is thought to have begun in this form in Hamburg at the beginning of the 19th century.
+The candle will be allowed to burn for an hour or during the evening meal, and large candles for a short time each evening for the following week, then re-lit together with a new one the next Sunday, until all four are burning.

-Wreaths originated in the north of a pagan Europe where, in the cold dark months leading to Winter Solstice, evergreens were gathered into round piles and candles placed upon them.
-The circle with no beginning and no end, green leaves and light from the candles became associated with the yearly cycle, the continuation of life throughout winter and thankfulness for the light of the sun.
+A circle with no beginning and no end, green leaves and light from the candles became associated with the yearly cycle, the continuation of life throughout winter and thankfulness for light from the sun.

-From this folk tradition came the Advent Wreaths which until relatively recently supplied the color, festive atmosphere and aroma in German homes during the days leading up to Heiligabend.
-Although it's a custom that's no longer followed closely, it was not usual to have a Christmas tree inside the home until Christmas Eve, and then, filled with ornaments, it was delivered secretly by Christkind.
+A folk tradition that led to the Advent Wreaths that until relatively recently supplied color, festive atmosphere and aroma in German homes during the days leading to Heiligabend.
+It was not the custom to have a Christmas tree inside the home until Christmas Eve when, already decorated, it was "delivered" by Christkind together with all the gifts.

-Throughout Germany and German speaking countries, even on some lakes, an Adventskranz with its four candles marking the four weeks of Advent and symbolizing the coming of Christmas remains at the heart of most Weihnachten celebrations.
+Throughout Germany and German speaking countries, even on some lakes, an Adventskranz with four candles, marking the four weeks of Advent and symbolizing the coming of Christmas, remains at the heart of most Weihnachten celebrations.